NocaToca/nocatoca.github.io/about.md

 # About Me!
 I'm a hobbiest game dev currently employed in middleware, and I do lots of coding.
 I love low level systems (mostly graphics), embedded GPU programming, cats, writing, and tooling! <br><br>

-IRL facts are that I'm 23, live in Virginia, and have an adorable --menace-- cat named Cinnamon!
+IRL facts are that I'm 23, live in Virginia, and have an adorable ~~menace~~ cat named Cinnamon!
 She's a calico and a third orange cat, of which she likes to exagerate.
 Look at her moments before disaster:<br><br>
 <br>
 <p align="center">
   <img src="{{ site.baseurl }}/images/cinnamon.png" class="cinnamon" alt="">